mikeashi/BrainFucker/README.md

 ### What is BrainFuck?

 Brainfuck is a turing-complete minimal programming language.
-It designed to implement easily on any programming language.
+It is designed to be easily implemented by any programming language.

-Brainfuck language consist with a simple machine model, a pointer and 8 command (character).
+Brainfuck language consist of a simple machine model, a pointer and 8 commands.

 More information:
 <http://en.wikipedia.org/wiki/Brainfuck>